Axel R. Widerstrom, Alaska, 1919, holding salmon caught from ship Star of France with dog, Mickey.

 What research services do you provide?

 Unfortunately, we are not able to provide research services.
 We can provide answers such as where to look for information, and we assist in fulfilling duplication orders.
 We are not able to browse documents or collections, or conduct in depth research.
-If your query requires such research and you cannot visit the library, then you can hire a professional researcher.
+If your query requires such research and you cannot visit the Maritime Research Center, then you can hire a professional researcher.
 The National Archives has an approved list of professional researchers.
 The California Genealogical Society does research as well.

 Where do I go from here?
 What are some other good sources?

 "California as I Saw It:" First Person Narratives of California's Early Years: full-text, searchable database compiled by the Library of Congress, containing, as the title states, early first person narratives; search by keyword to find a relative, event or place of interest.